 Company Snapshot: Isaac Agnew Holdings Ltd

-Isaac Agnew Holdings was one of the largest vehicle retailing companies in Northern Ireland.
+Isaac Agnew Holdings is one of the largest vehicle retailing companies in Northern Ireland.

-The accounts of the group reflect the consolidated business of car dealerships on 14 different sites which hold the franchise for nine different vehicle manufacturers.
+The accounts of the Group reflect the consolidated business of car dealerships on fourteen different sites which hold the franchise for nine different vehicle manufacturers.

-There are 10 subsidiary companies, six of which are 100%-owned by the parent company and four others with significant shareholdings.
+There are ten subsidiary companies, six of which are 100% owned by the parent company and four others with significant shareholdings.

-Over a year ago, the holding company disposed of a 50% interest in Agnew Financial Services to Prestige Insurance Holdings and this business was then accounted for as a joint venture.
+The most recent notified change came when the holding company disposed of a 50% interest in Agnew Financial Services to Prestige Insurance Holdings and this business is now accounted for as a joint venture.